-IHSA Sports Medicine Acknowledgement & Consent Form

-Concussion Information Sheet
+IHSA Sports Medicine Acknowledgement & Consent Form Concussion Information Sheet

 A concussion is a brain injury and all brain injuries are serious.
 They are caused by a bump, blow, or jolt to the head, or by a blow to another part of the body with the force transmitted to the head.
 They can range from mild to severe and can disrupt the way the brain normally works.
 Even though most concussions are mild, all concussions are potentially serious and may result in complications including prolonged brain damage and death if not recognized and managed properly.
 In other words, even a "ding" or a bump on the head can be serious.
 You can't see a concussion and most sports concussions occur without loss of consciousness.
-Signs and symptoms of concussion may show up right after the injury or can take hours or days to fully appear.
-If your child reports any symptoms of concussion, or if you notice the symptoms or signs of concussion yourself, seek medical attention right away.
+Signs and symptoms of concussion, or if you notice the symptoms or signs of concussion yourself, seek medical attention right away.

-Symptoms may include one or more of the following:

-- Headaches □ "Pressure in head"

-- Nausea or vomiting

-- Neck pain

-- Balance problems or dizziness

-- Blurred, double, or fuzzy vision

-- Sensitivity to light or noise

-- Feeling sluggish or slowed down

-- Feeling foggy or groggy

-- Drowsiness

-- Change in sleep patterns

-- Amnesia

-- "Don't feel right"

-- Fatigue or low energy

-- Sadness

-- Nervousness or anxiety

-- Irritability

-- More emotional

-- Confusion

-- Concentration or memory problems (forgetting game plays)

-- Repeating the same question/comment
+Symptoms may include one or more of the following: Headaches "Pressure in head" Nausea or vomiting Neck pain Balance problems or dizziness Blurred, double, or fuzzy vision Sensitivity to light or noise Feeling sluggish or slowed down Feeling foggy or groggy Drowsiness Change in sleep patterns Amnesia "Don't feel right" Fatigue or low energy Sadness Nervousness or anxiety Irritability More emotional Confusion Concentration or memory problems (forgetting game plays) Repeating the same question/comment